artemlevinh/Time-Series-Machine-Learning-Algorithms-for-Stock-Trading-/README.md

 ```
 ## 🧾 Example: Predicting the Next Price

-Use this snippet anywhere after training:
+Use this code to predict the next day price for your own personal use:

 ```python
 from random_forest_use import predict_next_price